Smokeless Tobacco (cont.)

-All of the above have been linked to smokeless tobacco use.
+All of the above have been linked to chewing tobacco use.

-Some studies have shown a link between an increased risk of cardiovascular disease (including heart attacks and stroke) in users of smokeless tobacco, although these risks are not as great as those observed in smokers.
-Further research is needed to determine whether or not smokeless tobacco use presents a significant risk of heart disease and stroke.
+Some studies have shown a link between an increased risk of cardiovascular disease (including heart attacks and stroke) in users of snuff and chewing tobacco, although these risks are not as great as those observed in smokers.
+Further research is needed to determine whether or not chewing tobacco use presents a significant risk of heart disease and stroke.